Damping of phonons in one-dimensional quantum fluids: Out of equilibrium protocols.

-A schematic of the protocol is illustrated in the panel at the bottom of Fig.~\ref{fig_SM:wp_dimple_scheme}.
-The initial state is prepared in a box potential of length $L_d=103\,\mu$m, featuring a small dimple in the middle.
-For the measurement presented in Fig.~\ref{fig_SM:wp_dimple_scheme}, the dimple has a width if $\sigma = 4\,\mu$m, while the initial temperature is $T=69 (5)\,$ nK and the linear density $n_{1D}=68\,\,\mathrm{\mu}$m$^{-1}$.
+\textit{e) Quench from dimple to flat box potential.} A schematic of the protocol is illustrated in the panel at the bottom of Fig.~\ref{fig_SM:wp_dimple_scheme}.
+The initial state is prepared in a box potential of length $L_d=103\,\upmu$m, featuring a small dimple in the middle.
 The initial potential is suddenly quenched to a flat box potential, having same length $L_d$.
-Following the quench, the dimple splits into two wave-pakets, propagating from the middle to the edges of the box at speed $c=1.8\,\mu$m/ms. The top and central panel of Fig.~\ref{fig_SM:wp_dimple_scheme} show the density perturbation $\delta n(z)$ and and the full density profile $n(z)$ respectively, during the first $16\,$ ms of evolution after the quench, in steps of $4\,$ ms. The thermal state at $t=-\delta t$ is plotted in yellow.
-The full dynamics is plotted in Fig.~\ref{fig:Density_carpets}(c) of the main text.
-The position of the box walls is marked by dashed vertical lines in all the panels.
+Following the quench, the dimple splits into two wave packets, propagating from the middle to the edges of the box at speed $v_L \sim v_R \sim1.8\,\upmu$m/ms. The top and central panel of Fig.~\ref{fig_SM:wp_dimple_scheme} show the density perturbation $\delta n(z)$ and and the full density profile $n(z)$ respectively, during the first $16\,$ ms of evolution after the quench, in steps of $4\,$ ms. The thermal state at $t=-\delta t$ is plotted in yellow.
+Four milliseconds after the quench, their amplitude is $\delta n_L(t=4) = \delta n_R(t=4) = 27\,\upmu$m$^{-1}$, corresponding to $39\%$ of the linear density $n_{1\mathrm{d}}=68\,\,\mathrm{\upmu}$m$^{-1}$.
+The full dynamics of the perturbation are plotted in Fig.~\ref{fig:Density_carpets}(c) of the main text, with the corresponding mode dynamics displayed in Fig.~\ref{fig:main_damping_wp}(d).\\